kushalkumarcs99/Analysis-of-simulated-logic-circuits-using-CNN/README.md

-The solution should work on Windows platform Win7 and above OS, any 3rd party components must be free of cost and free to distribute for internal R&D. Expected output from the solution should be within 5 seconds output from the solution should be within 5 seconds
+The solution should work on Windows platform Win7 and above OS, any 3rd party components must be free of cost and free to distribute for internal R&D. Expected output from the solution should be within 5 seconds

-#Sample images of the project
+# Sample images of the project
 ![](Screenshot/BeforeWireOverlap.JPG)

 ![](Screenshot/AfterSnapToGrid.JPG)